domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 No regrets, no replies. --Zephyr (band), in the song "Winter Always Finds Me"

 There is a raw truth that is visible here. --SamManero, YouTube user, in response to Werner Herzog's "On the Jungle and Nature"

+Say could not should. --John Elliott, Musical Artist

+It's a feature not a bug. --Source Unknown